 Dallas Union Station was renovated in 1978 by Woodbine Development and included the construction of the Hyatt Regency Hotel and Reunion Tower as part of an urban redevelopment project.
 As part of the complex, the station’s concourse and overhead walkways were removed and the remaining tracks were made accessible by a tunnel with elevators and stairways.
 The walls of the climate-controlled tunnel are decorated with pictures of the history of the station and downtown Dallas, connecting the station with the hotel and tower.

-A second renovation, along with those of the Hyatt Regency and the Tower, was just completed at a cost of $23 million.
+A second renovation, along with those of the Hyatt Regency and the Tower, was completed in 2008 at a cost of $23 million.
 The station now provides unique event venues, featuring catering by the Wolfgang Puck group, which also owns the restaurant atop the Tower.
 The venue provides a grandly decorated space with 48-foot ceilings and arched windows overlooking Ferris Plaza, and is connected to the Hyatt Regency via a climate-controlled tunnel.
 In addition to providing an underground connection, the station platforms can also be accessed from the tunnel.
-The renovation was not intended as a restoration to the station’s original appearance and function, for while paint, tiles, and flooring match the originals, walls were torn down to open up the interior space; and the kitchen and restrooms were updated.
+The renovation was not intended as a restoration to the station’s original appearance and function, for while paint, tiles, and flooring match the originals, walls were removed to open up the interior space; and the kitchen and restrooms were updated.

 Dallas, the third largest city in Texas after Houston and San Antonio, was originally inhabited by the Caddo tribes.
 The area was under Spanish rule for over 300 years until 1836, when the Republic of Texas broke from Mexico.
 John Neely Bryan, thinking to start a trading post in the area, surveyed the Dallas area in 1839 as the Caddo trails intersected at one of the few natural fords along the floodplain.
-Bryan returned home to Arkansas, and when he returned with his wife and family in late 1841, the Native Americans had been removed by treaty, so he shifted plans to creating a permanent settlement.
-In 1844, the blocks and streets of a half square mile of land near the present downtown were laid out, and was named somewhat ambiguously after someone Bryan knew, named Dallas, possibly George M. Dallas, whose family originated in Dallas, Scotland.
+Bryan returned home to Arkansas, and when he came back with his wife and family in late 1841, the Native Americans had been removed by treaty, so he shifted plans to creating a permanent settlement.
+In 1844, the blocks and streets of a half square mile of land near the present downtown were laid out.
+The settlement was named somewhat ambiguously after someone Bryan knew, named Dallas, possibly George M. Dallas, whose family originated in Dallas, Scotland.
 The city was chartered by the state legislature on February 2, 1856.

 A utopian community of European artists and musicians settled nearby in 1855, called La Reunion.
 When that venture collapsed after two hard years, many of the artists moved to Dallas, where they established a cultural base that is still reflected in the neighborhoods of Deep Ellum and lower Greenville Avenue.
 The area where Union Station is located takes its name from this historical community.